SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 }
 ```

-We're not quite done with this entity, but for now, have a look at the fruits of your labor by adding a new entry to the service definition for this entity, redeploying and then restarting the service.
+We're not quite done with this entity, but for now, you're about to have a first look at the fruits of your labor by adding a new entry to the service definition for this entity.

-:point_right: Add the entry to the `CatalogService` service definition in the `srv/cat-service.cds` file:
+:point_right: Add the entry to the `CatalogService` service definition in the `srv/service.cds` file:

 ```
 service CatalogService {